raul-izquierdo/english/to be finished/vocabulary/Sayings and Idioms.md

 Cuando estás en Roma, haz lo que los romanos
     = When in Rome, do as the Romans do

-El cesped del vecino siempre parece más verde
+El césped del vecino siempre parece más verde
     = The grass is always greener on the other side

 el tiempo vuela cuando te diviertes